ServBay + Docker Integration FAQ

 ), ServBay automatically points that domain to127.0.0.1

-, which resolves to 127.0.0.1
+resolving to 127.0.0.1

-on your host), the 127.0.0.1
+on the host—inside the Docker container 127.0.0.1

-as the URL hostname
+as the hostname in your URL

-and expecting it to reach mysite.servbay.demo
+and expecting it to resolve as mysite.servbay.demo

 ).

-header set to host.docker.internal
+header is host.docker.internal

-.
-ServBay’s web servers rely on this Host header to route the request to the correct site.
-If the Host header is incorrect, ServBay won’t be able to properly route the request, and with HTTPS you’ll also get SNI (Server Name Indication) errors because the SSL certificate is for mysite.servbay.demo
+, the web server cannot route your request correctly to the target site, and with HTTPS, you'll get SNI (Server Name Indication) errors because the SSL certificate is issued for mysite.servbay.demo

-—not host.docker.internal
+—not for host.docker.internal

 .

-Correct solution: Add extra_hosts
+Proper solution: Add extra_hosts

-when starting your Docker container
+when starting the Docker container

-(with docker run
+with docker run

-), pointing the domain to host.docker.internal
+, mapping the domain to host.docker.internal

 .